Last updated on December 31st, 2019 at 02:02 am

-We can find any number of reasons why we can’t do what we need to do to be successful dreamers.
+You can always find any number of reasons why you shouldn’t do what you need to do to be successful dreamers and change your life.

-It’s time to move past the first two stages of the 5 stages of change — the pre-contemplation stage and the contemplation stage — to the preparation stage.
-This is the stage where you are going to take some action–not the “I will think about action and let myself off the hook if I don’t do this” kind of action, but real action — action with a deadline.
+But it’s time to commit to your big dream.
+It’s time to move past your dream pre-contemplation stage to the stage where you take action–not the “I will think about action and let myself off the hook if I don’t do this” kind of action, but real action with a deadline.

-Without a plan, your dream is nothing more than a wish and nothing is going to happen unless YOU make it happen.
+Without a plan, your dream is nothing more than a wish.
+Nothing is going to happen unless YOU make it happen.

-If you don’t know html, you’d set aside a spot on your action plan to learn a little code as well as image manipulation in Photoshop, or an image manipulation software.
-You’d plan on deciding which blogging platform (WordPress or Blogger) you will need to learn and allot time for studying how the blogging software works.
+If you don’t know HTML, you’d set aside a spot on your action plan to learn a little code as well as image manipulation in Photoshop, or an image manipulation software.
+You’d plan on deciding which platform (YouTube, a WordPress hosted site, a podcast site, etc.) and set aside time for studying how the platform works.

-Your plan should include the number of years you are willing to stick with your blog and a promise to yourself that you will not give up on you blog — no matter what happens in your life.
+Your ritual should include the number of years you are willing to stick with your dream and a promise to yourself that you will not give up on your idea–no matter what happens in your life.

-Next part of your plan is committing to a ritual for completing the little goals.
+Commit to a ritual for completing the little goals

-You know, the “Every Monday I will…” or “Every Monday, Wednesday and Friday for three hours a day I will work on …” rituals.
-You have to schedule when you are going to complete each step, like deciding on a domain name, and actually buying the domain name before the deadline you give yourself.
+You know, the “Every Monday I will…” or “Every Monday, Wednesday, and Friday for three hours a day I will work on …” rituals.
+You have to schedule when you are going to complete each step.

-Make it a point this week to write down all the little steps you think you need to get your dream moving.
+Make it a point this week to write down all the little steps you think you need to get your big dream launched.
 Then see if you can’t set up at least one ritual, where once a week, on a certain day, at a certain time you will have an appointment with yourself to work on your dream.
-Make it as important as a trip to the doctor.
+Make it as important as a trip to the doctor for a broken arm.

-Don’t allow yourself to wiggle out of it.
-The one true way to build self esteem is to keep the commitments we have with ourselves.
+Don’t allow yourself to wiggle out of your commitment to your big dream.
+The one true way to build self-esteem is to keep the commitments we have with ourselves.
 It’s a ritual that will make your biggest dreams come true.